Open-MSS/MSS/docs/mswms.rst

 One posibility to setup the PYTHONPATH environment variable is by adding it to your mod_wsgi.conf.
 Alternativly you could add it also to wms.wsgi.

-  WSGIPythonPath /home/mss/INSTANCE/config:/home/mss/miniconda3/envs/instance/lib/python3.X/site-packages
+  WSGIPythonPath /home/mss/INSTANCE/config:/home/mss/mambaforge/envs/instance/lib/python3.X/site-packages

 By this setting you override the PYTHONPATH environment variable.
-So you have also to add the site-packes directory of your miniconda or anaconda installation besides the config file path.
+So you have also to add the site-packes directory of your mambaforge installation besides the config file path.

 If your server hosts different instances by different users you want to setup this path in mswms_setting.py.